mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

     </figure>
 </div>

-To prevent the paths from overlapping too much, I increased each wave's amplitude based on vertical distance to be traveled.
+To prevent the paths from overlapping with each other, I increased each wave's amplitude based on vertical distance to be traveled.
 That's why the purple arc is much smaller than the blue arc, which is smaller than the green arc, etc.

-Initially, the particles traveled in a single-file line, which made it difficult to discern how many of them there were.
+Initially, the particles traveled in a single-file line, which obscured the number of particles.
+Because of overlapping, 100 particles was indistinguishable from 10,000.
 To remedy that, I added a small random horizontal offset to each particle.
 The offset has less effect at the ends of the arc, but causes the particles to fan out near the middle.

 The particles that enter from the right side of the screen represent network traffic from the audience.
-The origination point of those particles moves randomly up and down to add more visual interest.
+As you can see in the video below, the origination point of those particles moves randomly up and down to add more visual interest.

 ### Together at Last

 After months of collaborating from across the world, it was wonderful to meet the whole team in person.
+A few days later, all our hard work come together as well.
+Here's a shot of my particle visualization from the official recording.

 <video style="margin: 0 auto" poster="/static/images/041/traffic-thumb.jpg" autoplay controls loop>
     <source src="/static/videos/041/traffic.webm" />
     <source src="/static/videos/041/traffic.mp4" />
 </video>

 Watch the full keynote here:

-{# summit presentation video #}
 <iframe style="display: block; margin: 0 auto;" width="100%" height="315" src="https://www.youtube.com/embed/ooA6FmTL4Dk" frameborder="0" allowfullscreen></iframe>

 ### Glow Rope